Phileosopher/commonplace/technology.md

 APPLICATION: Everything in the computer industry moves so rapidly that technologies never stay around long enough to be stable.
 Instead, by the time they're stable, they're old and outdated.
 Thus, computer specialists are always working with low-[quality](values-quality.md), [useful](purpose.md) tools that will be obsolete in a few years.

+People tend to take technology for granted, especially when they're [young](maturity.md).
+By comparing how lifestyles exist with various degrees of [technology](technology.md), we can often [understand](understanding.md) [the easiest way to live](goodlife.md) for various circumstances.

 APPLICATION: At one time in the 1800s, people perceived the mind as a [mechanical object](engineering-mechanical.md), and has lately been perceived as a computer.
 The [fashion](trends.md) will change once something is more advanced than a computer.

+Some people will always want to keep their job, even after technology takes it away.
+They'll often fight a [losing battle](people-boundaries.md), but are usually too [set in their ways](habits.md) to [change](people-changes.md) to the [trend](trends.md).
+Many [political](politics-conservativeliberal.md) [organizations](groups-large.md) like unions and politicians can benefit those people, but are only stalling the [trend](trends.md).

+APPLICATION: In a [fully just society](politics-perfectsociety.md), the people who replace other's roles with technology should find [creative](mind-creativity.md) solutions for what they can [do](results.md) instead.
+This is frequently a difficult task that requires plenty of consideration, and requires that people [have compassion](people-love.md) on the least-qualified individuals in society.

 Frequently, technology will replace the physical problems from our environment with a vast array of psychological problems instead.